Parents as Teachers Parent Educator - Bilingual

 Please email resumes and cover letters to firstname.lastname@example.org.

-- Bachelor’s Degree in Child Development or Early Childhood Education field required
+- Bachelor’s Degree in Child Development, Early Childhood Education, Social Work, Psychology, Neuroscience or a related field required

 - 2 or more years experience in the field of Early Childhood Education preferred